 So, is investing in a standing desk worth it?
 If you could benefit from some of the many pros of standing up while working all day, then you might want to consider purchasing one.

 Keeping your weight gain down and lowering your blood sugar levels will be extremely beneficial for workers across the country who struggle with their health.
-Equally, the productivity and energy boosts gained from working from a standing desk can also put you in a good mood – and what better way to feel when working a 9-5?
+Equally, the productivity and energy boost gained from working from a standing desk can also put you in a good mood – and what better way to feel when working a 9-5?

-However, if you’re not overweight, in-shape, and manage to burn calories and remain active in other ways such as going to the gym or by playing sport, then you may wish to reconsider.
+However, if you’re not overweight, in-shape, and manage to burn calories and remain active in other ways such as going to the gym or by playing a sport, then you may wish to reconsider.

 As mentioned, there isn’t a massive amount of proven scientific study into standing desks, as they are a relatively new product.
-If you’re unsure as to whether standing up whilst at work is for you, then trying out a fully adjustable stand-up desk, that also works as a more traditional sit-down desk, could be the short term answer.
+If you’re unsure as to whether standing up whilst at work is for you, then trying out a fully adjustable stand-up desk, that also works as a more traditional sit-down desk, could be the short-term answer.